Morrissey: Education

-Following a primary education at St. Wilfred's Primary School, Morrissey failed his 11-plus exam and proceeded to St. Mary's Secondary Modern School, an experience he found unpleasant.
+Following a primary education at St Wilfred's Primary School, Morrissey failed his 11-plus exam and proceeded to St Mary's Secondary Modern School, an experience he found unpleasant.
 He excelled at athletics, though he was an unpopular loner at the school.
-He has been critical of his formal education, later stating, "The education I received was so basically evil and brutal.
-All I learnt was to have no self-esteem and to feel ashamed without knowing why."
 He left school in 1975, having received no formal qualifications.
 He continued his education at Stretford Technical College, where he gained three O-Levels in English literature, sociology, and the General Paper.
-In 1975, he travelled to the U.S. to visit an aunt who lived in Staten Island.
-The relationship between his parents was strained, and they ultimately separated in December 1976, with his father moving out of the family home.